AraneaDev/accountant/docs/installation.md

 ```

 ::: warning NOTICE
-The service provider registration is mandatory in order for the configuration to be published!
+The service provider registration is mandatory in order to publish the configuration and migration files!
 :::

 # Publishing